 The second Lupin III series, a Revival of the televised anime after it found greater success in reruns.
 And much like its predecessor, the seriesnote once again aired on Nippon Television.note The series begins by acknowledging the gap between the two series, as well as reusing the main villain from the first episode, but remains episodic with almost no mention of past episodes.
 The art style is significantly different from the first series, and undergoes a few shifts of its own.
 But those take much longer to happen than the abrupt change in direction that the first series experienced.
 Another major difference is that while the first series was largely set within Japan, the second series has a visibly international focus with the characters travelling all over the world.

 Instead of being a typical 12-13 or 24-26 episode season, TMS Entertainment chose to make the series "open-ended", meaning a brand new episode of Lupin once a week, every week, for the whole year.note The series only missed three weeks (due to preemptions from New Year's programming and coverage of the 1980 election results), airing 155 episodes in a row.
-That's three years, out of which there were six seasons of between 25 and 27 episodes apiece (they're marked by changes in the opening and ending).
+That's three years, out of which there were four seasons of between 25 and 27 episodes apiece for the first two, and 51 each for the latter half (they're marked by changes in the opening and ending).
 This series' longevity, coupled with its popularity, made it into essentially the "baseline" for all future entries into the Lupin franchise.

 This era also saw two Lupin theatrical films: 1978's The Mystery of Mamo (which has a tone more in line with the "Green Jacket" era) and 1979's The Castle of Cagliostro (the first feature film directed by Hayao Miyazaki).
 While Mamo was a success, Cagliostro flopped upon its initial release in Japan, only to be Vindicated by History years later.